googlearchive/firefeed/README.md

 1. Implement unfollowing a user.
 2. Implement protected accounts.
 If a user opts into a protected account, their sparks can only be viewed by people they approve.
 3. Implement search based on #hashtags.
-Hint: Instead of searching for the actual value through the global list of sparks, consider creating a new bucket for every hashtag when it is first used, and then populating it with spark references.
+(Hint: Instead of searching for the actual value through the global list of sparks, consider creating a new bucket for every hashtag when it is first used, and then populating it with spark references).
+4. Implement retweets, favorites and @ messages to other users.
+(Hint: You can sort the @ messages at creation time for ease of rendering on the consumer side).
+5. Implement direct messages.
+(Hint: Use a mailbox style system between users, and setup your rules such that you can write to another user's mailbox but not read from it).

 Help
 ----